rei-shell/ASG1/README.md

 - Advistertise their old songs, for example music videos

 Design Process:
+- Page 1 AKA Home:
+  - Advistertise their old songs, for example music videos
+  - Upcoming new ablum or solo album
-- Page 1 AKA About:
+- Page 2 AKA About:
-  - Informations about the group history, world tour and upcoming new ablum or solo album
+  - Informations about the group history, world tour
   - Informations about the solo members, sub-group
-  - Advistertise their old songs, for example music videos
-- Page 2 AKA Shop:
+- Page 3 AKA Shop:
   - Sells merch, ablums to the fans
-- Page 3 AKA Contact:
+- Page 4 AKA Contact:
-  - Able to find them in Instagram, Youtube, VLive, FaceBook and more
+  - Able to find them in Instagram, Youtube, VLive, FaceBook

 References:
 - https://kprofiles.com/exo-discography/